ahbabshahin/Pharma-Stocks/README.md

-It's a pharmacy management software.
-It's a platform that helps pharmacies manage their operations, including inventory management, invoices.
+It is a software solution for managing medicine dealerships.
+This platform assists dealerships in overseeing their operations, including inventory management, invoicing, customer management, and more.

 It's being made with MEAN stack.
 Node version: 20.18.0